Tziarra King: Seattle Reign, 2021–2024

 Ahead of the 2021 season, King was traded to the Reign in January 2021.
 She was a starter in 7 of the 15 matches she played.
 She scored the club's second goal in its 2–0 win against Orlando Pride on July 24 and provided the assist to Jess Fishlock's goal in the tenth minute.
 King was subsequently named NWSL Player of the Week.
 The Reign finished in second place during the regular season with a record.
 After advancing to the NWSL Playoffs, they were eliminated by eventual champions Washington Spirit.

 In 2022, King helped the Reign finish in first place during the regular season, winning the NWSL Shield.

 King scored her first goal of 2024 in a 2–1 loss to the Chicago Red Stars on April 21, which was named the NWSL Goal of the Week.

 On December 20, 2024, King announced her departure from the club.

+Brooklyn FC, 2026–

+On August 10, 2026, it was announced that King had signed with USL Super League club Brooklyn FC.
+She made her Super League debut on August 15, 2026, starting and playing the entirety of Brooklyn's season-opening defeat to Lexington SC.

+Coaching career

+In 2025, King joined the West Seattle Rhodies FC as an Assistant Coach & Professional Player Mentor.